by Dr. Robert Berdan

 Above photos: Diatoms are small single celled plants, often in golden brown in colour.
 Different species are covered in delicate and intricately designed silica shells.
 Some species are used to test the resolution of light microscope.
 They move by streaming protoplasm along a raphe and seem to glide along.
 These photos show a number of different species.
 To collect them - brush the brown muck attached to rocks into a jar.
 Some collectors use a tooth brush.
 They are also common in soil and at the bottom of ponds in the mud and also in some soils.
 200X.

 Diatoms are the true jewels, these single-celled plants form intricate silica shells and can glide slowly over the substrate and are abundant.
-My best guess is this is Amphora ovalis.
+My best guess is this is Amphora ovalis or Cymbella.
 Phase contrast microscopy, 400X.

 Single diatom with brown pigment visible.
 You can see some of the gratings on the silica outer shell that fits together like a soap box or pill box.
 This was collected from a small waterfall in Silver springs near my home.
 400X